bigyihsuan/Game-Mod-Q4/README.md

 To change this, run specify the installation directory: `build.sh install-dir`.

 ## Running
 The repo contains a Windows shortcut `midterm.lnk` pointing to `"D:\SteamLibrary\steamapps\common\Quake 4\Quake4.exe" +set fs_game midterm`.
-If your Quake 4 installation is elsewhere, change the target file and directory
+If your Quake 4 installation is elsewhere, change the target file and directory.

 ## Testing Midterm Deliverables
 Use branch `midterm`.